How to use grep (with examples)

 The grep command is a very powerful tool and easy to work with.
 To truly master it, one should be learning more about regular expressions.
 It makes searching and finding the right data much easier.
 Knowledge about regular expressions will also come in handy for other tools, like sed and awk.
 If you really want to learn how to use the grep command, use it daily and create your own list of commands you often use.

 Do you have a great one-liner that you often use with grep?
-Don’t keep it secret and share it in the comments!
+Share it and we see if it can be included!